openml/server-api/docs/contributing/index.md

 write yourself, or an existing open issue that you want to help us with.
 Please indicate on that issue that you would like to contribute to it.
-This way, we can ensure that everything is clear, it's not out of date, and "officially" assign you to the issue so that others know its being worked on!
+This way, we can ensure that everything is clear, it's not out of date, and "officially" assign you to the issue so that others know its being worked on.
 Making sure there is a clear description and clear assignment helps prevent a situation where someone makes a large contribution that is unwanted, or is simultaneously developed by someone else.
 With an issue assigned, please head over to the "[Development](contributing.md)" section.